 What does ‘resolution’ mean, you ask?
 And how do you make sure your printer or scanner is at the right setting?

-Image resolution refers to how much detail a picture holds: high-resolution images are crisp and detailed, and low-resolution images are blurred and pixelated.
-Print resolution is measured in dots per inch (dpi), and on most scanners and printers you can specify what dpi to scan your images at.
+Image resolution refers to how much detail a picture holds: high-resolution images are crisp and detailed, and low-resolution images are blurry and pixelated.
+Print resolution is measured in dots per inch (dpi), and most scanners will let you specify what dpi to scan your images at.

 (Not sure where to find this setting?
-Try looking up your printer model number — most guides are available online.
-If you’re still running into issues, call in the professionals!
-A tech-savvy friend or relative might be willing to lend a helping hand.
+Try looking up your printer model number—most guides are available online.
+If that doesn't work, a tech-savvy friend or relative might be able to help.
 If they’re stumped, there are tech coaching companies that you could search for online, ready to dig up the answer.)

 File type: jpeg